Subnet Calculator 2026 | CIDR, VLSM & Host Range Tool ★★★★☆

 ✅ "The binary view made subnetting finally click!
 Passed my CCNA exam!"

-Network subnetting is a fundamental skill for IT professionals, and accurate calculations are critical for efficient network design.
-Our subnet calculator 2026 implements industry-standard IPv4 subnetting algorithms, providing precise calculations for network addresses, broadcast addresses, CIDR notation, and usable host ranges based on RFC-compliant networking standards.
+A subnet calculator is an essential tool for network professionals to calculate network subnets, CIDR notation, VLSM, and host ranges.
+Our subnet calculator 2026 uses industry-standard IPv4 subnetting algorithms to provide precise calculations for network addresses, broadcast addresses, usable host ranges, and subnet masks.
 Whether you're studying for CCNA certification, designing a corporate network, or troubleshooting IP conflicts, this tool delivers enterprise-grade accuracy.

 IPv4 Subnetting: Complete Reference Table 2026